suffolklibraries/lgc/content/collections/events/dance-workshop-with-ollie-roberston.md

     content:
       -
         type: text
-        text: 'Join Ollie Roberston for an exciting 3-hour open workshop, finding more about dance and trying out some fun moves yourself!'
+        text: 'Join Ollie Robertston for an exciting 3-hour open workshop, finding more about dance and trying out some fun moves yourself!'
   -
     type: paragraph
     content: